srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/18-Explore the Trust Center.md

 ## Lab overview

+Microsoft offers a comprehensive set of compliance offerings to help organizations meet regulatory standards.
+These offerings span across Microsoft 365, Azure, and other Microsoft services.

 In this walkthrough, we will access the Compliance Offerings and Service Trust Portal (STP).

 ## Lab objectives